 Direct View LED panels have no bezels, so they can be tiled together to form a completely seamless video wall.
 LED displays are also extremely bright, reliable, energy-efficient, and have the best color accuracy and refresh rates of any display type available today.
 These qualities make Direct View LED an excellent choice for large-scale digital signage and other applications that demand high-impact visuals.

-We hope we’ve helped shed some light on the differences – and common benefits – of LCD and Direct View LED.
+We hope we’ve helped shed some light on the differences – and common benefits – of LCD and Direct View LED video walls.
 Ultimately, both are excellent display technologies, and only your specific application and budget can determine the best option for you.

 Want to learn more about LCD, Direct View LED, and other popular display types?
 Our white paper, “A Comparison of Video Wall Technologies,” provides detailed explanations of leading and emerging technologies and compares resolution, brightness, reliability, cost of ownership, and more.
 Download it for free!